gardener-attic/component-spec/doc/proposal/03-component-repository.md

 - String artefactMediaType: media type of the whole oci artefact
 - String configMediaType: media type of the config of the OCI artefact
-- Array[String] layerMediaTypes: the list of media types for each layer, whereby the ith entry belongs to the ith layer
+- Array[String] layerMediaTypes: the array of media types for each layer, whereby the ith entry belongs to the ith layer
 - BinaryStream config: stream of the data of the config blob
 - BinaryStream layer: stream of the binary data of the different layer